fmrtl73/pxdocs/content/shared/post-installation.md

     example-pvc   Bound    pvc-dce346e8-ff02-4dfb-935c-2377767c8ce0   2Gi        RWO            example-storageclass   3m7s
     ```

-    `Kubectl` will return details about your PVC if it was created correctly.
-Verify the configuration details appear as you intended.
+    `kubectl` returns details about your PVC if it was created correctly.
+Verify that the configuration details appear as you intended.